typelevel/Laika/docs/using-laika/templates.md

 This directive is explained in detail in the [Document Structure][Document Fragments] chapter.

+### The `format` directive

+Can only be used in block elements in text markup.

+The body of such a directive will only be included into the output by renderers for the specified type:

+    @:format html: This text only appears in the HTML output, not in PDF or other formats.

+Note that the body of a block directive needs to be indented, and does not appear between curly braces.

+### The `style` directive

+Can be used in block and span elements in text markup.

+Adds a style to the root element of the body of the directive, that can be used by renderers to change the appearance of the rendered element.

+Block directive:

+    @:style subtitle: This paragraph gets the
+      subtitle style applied.

+    While this paragraph does not.

+Span directive:

+    Burrito - @:style price: { £3.50 }.

 ### The `for` directive

 Can only be used inside templates.